fglichttechnik/Radiance-RoadLighting-Simulation-Framework/README.md

 ## Further Details

-For further details have a look into our [help file](Documentation/roadRadHowTo.pdf):
+For further details have a look into our help file: [Documentation/roadRadHowTo.pdf](Documentation/roadRadHowTo.pdf).